 How high are property taxes in Tennessee?

 Tennessee’s property taxes and property tax rates are quite low.
-The average effective property tax rate is 0.74%, 13th lowest in the country.
-Most Tennessee homeowners pay less than $1,100 annually in property taxes.
-Overall, housing costs in Tennessee are 21% lower than the national average.
+The average effective property tax rate is 0.56%, 14th-lowest in the country.
+Most Tennessee homeowners pay around $1,300 annually in property taxes.

-Senior applicants must be at least 65 years old, while disabled homeowners must be fully disabled according to the Social Security Administration.
-Eligible homeowners will receive an exemption of $23,000 on their home value.
-So, if your total home value is $100,000, your taxes will only apply to $77,000 of that amount.
+Senior applicants must be at least 65 years old, while disabled homeowners must be fully disabled according to the Social Security Administration (SSA).
+Eligible homeowners will receive an exemption of $30,000 on their home value.
+So, if your total home value is $100,000, your taxes will only apply to $70,000 of that amount.

 How high are sales taxes in Tennessee?

-Tennessee has the highest sales tax in the United States.
-The state rate is 7% and that is supplemented by local rates that can be as high as 5%.
-On average, the total rate paid by Tennessee residents is 9.45%.
+Tennessee has one of the highest state sales taxes in the U.S. The state rate is 7% and that is supplemented by local rates that can be as high as 2.75%.
+On average, the total rate paid by Tennessee residents is 9.61%.

 While prescription drugs are fully exempted in Tennessee, groceries are not.
-In fact, Tennessee is one of just a handful of states that taxes purchases of groceries.
-The sales tax rate for groceries is 5%.
-Despite that tax, however, the total cost of groceries in Tennessee is 7.6% below the national average.
+Tennessee charges a lower tax rate for groceries, but it is still one of just a handful of states that taxes grocery purchases.
+The sales tax rate for groceries is 4%.

 What other Tennessee taxes should I be concerned about?